Long Island City Courthouse: History

 The building was erected in 1874 to a design by George Hathorne.
 The location was decided on as the Queens County Seat moved from Jamaica to Long Island City, due to access to nearby transportation.
-An article in Newsday, written by staff writer Geoffrey Mohan, writes of the relocation of the Queens County Courthouse from Garden City Park, Nassau County, to Long Island City.
+In a 2007 article in Newsday, staff writer Geoffrey Mohan writes of the relocation of the Queens County Courthouse from Garden City Park, Nassau County, to Long Island City.
 Mohan refers to this relocation as one of decades of controversy, and possible reasons contributing to Nassau County's secession from Queens.

 The courthouse was remodeled and enlarged by Peter M. Coco in 1904 after a fire destroyed a portion of it.
 In its remodeling the building was raised from two stories to four stories in order to accommodate the needs of the court.
 The courthouse is designed in what has been variously described as a Neo-English Renaissance, neoclassical, or Beaux Arts architectural style and is made of stone, ceramic tile, limestone, and metal.

 Two jails were formerly part of the complex, but were replaced by a parking garage in 1988.
 The parking structure was designed by Chicago-based architectural firm Skidmore, Owings and Merrill.

 The courthouse and its surrounding complex has undergone rejuvenation and renovations in the mid-2000s.
 Liz Skalka, a Chronicle correspondent, reported on August 24, 2006 that: "The ornate courthouse began undergoing repairs in May that included renovations on its brick exterior and new roofing on the main building and its wings.
 Both are to protect against water damage.
 A prominent third floor courtroom, noted for its two-story stained glass ceiling, is also being restored, and will receive new wooden flooring similar to its original."
+The fountain outside the courthouse was removed in 2025, despite local residents' requests that it be saved.